kevinhughes27/kevinandsam.travel/files/gear.md

 * 2 Lululemon short sleeve shirts
 * 2 Lululemon long sleeve shirts
 * 2 v-necks
-* 2 t-shirts
+* 3 t-shirts
-* 1 collar shirt
+* 1 tank top
 * 1 Lululemon sweater

 * 3 pairs of shorts
-* 2 pairs of jeans
+* 1 pairs of jeans
 * Northface trekking pants
+* Prana climbing pants
 * Prana yoga pants
-* Prana other pants?
 * gym shorts
 * swim shorts

-* toque

 * 12 pairs of underwear
 * 5 pairs of socks

 * Toms
 * flip-flops
-* running shoes
+* Trail running shoes
-* casual shoes
+* Climbing shoes

 * Toiletries
+* Electric toothbrush
 * Travel towel

 * 2 packing cubes
-* sock bag
 * compression sack (for laundry)

+* Alpha ball
+* lacross ball (better for feet)
+* Voodoo floss

 Notes
 -----
 * Pants get rolled up then go in the main compartment first
-* Shirts and underwear each go in their own packing cube and then in the main compartment
+* Shirts and underwear go in a packing cube and then in the main compartment
-* 2 pairs of shoes in the bottom compartment, the other pair goes in the side pockets
+* Shoes in the bottom compartment, other shoes go in the side pockets
+* Balls go into shoes
 * move the laptop into this back after arriving at hotels etc.